Takaki160/RELLI-Program/README.md

 ### Using LLMs via API

-You can also use LLMs via APIs like Google Gemini API.
-To use the Google Gemini API, you need to acquire an API key from the
+You can also use LLMs via LLM APIs.
+Take Google Gemini API as an example, you need to acquire an API key from the [Google AI Studio](https://aistudio.google.com/).
+For using the API in Python, you can refer to its [official documentation](https://ai.google.dev/gemini-api/docs/quickstart).

 ## Roadmap